QTNAandPie/NextJS-Auth/README.md

 > [!WARNING]\
 > We make the social page for idea and when the database full and no longer to operate and will be on archiver

-<h2>The project to ahead</h2>

-- Auth System
-- New feed
-- Threated
-- Message (This required the large database)

 <h2>License</h2>